Constitution of the Burslem Neighbourhood Forum

 Any amendment to the constitution shall require the approval of a two-thirds majority of those present and voting at the General Meeting at which it is discussed.
 Any resolution for the amendment of the constitution must be received by the Secretary at least 21 days before the meeting at which the resolution is to be brought forward.

-The duration of the Burslem Neighbourhood Forum is 5 years from Tuesday 27th March 2018.
+The duration of the Burslem Neighbourhood Forum is 5 years from the approval date of 20th December 2019.